Joan Reede

 Joan Y. Reede (born 1953) is an American physician.
-She is Harvard Medical School's inaugural dean for diversity and community partnership, and a member of the National Academy of Medicine.
-She is known for creating programs that mentor and support minority physicians and female physicians.
+She is Harvard Medical School's inaugural dean for diversity and community partnership in the Office of Culture and Community Engagement (OCCE).
+She is also a member of the National Academy of Medicine.
+She is known for creating programs that mentor and support physicians and physician-scientists.
 Alumni of her programs have created a 501(c)(3) organization called The Reede Scholars in her honor.

 Early life and education

 Reede was born and raised in Boston, the descendant of slaves from Georgia.
 Despite discouragement from school officials, she applied to and attended Brown University and graduated in 1977, then went on to Mt.
 Sinai School of Medicine, graduating in 1980.
-Reede's mother, Tommye Loretta Reede, eventually earned her college degree the same year that Reede graduated from medical school.
+Reede's mother, Tommye Reede, eventually earned her college degree the same year that Reede graduated from medical school.
 Reede then moved to Johns Hopkins University School of Medicine to complete a residency in pediatrics before completing a fellowship in child psychiatry at Boston Children's Hospital.
 Reede returned to school at Harvard later in her career, earning a Master's of Public Health degree in 1990 and a Master's in Policy and Management in 1992, both from the Harvard School of Public Health.
 She also holds an MBA from Boston University.

 Career and research

 Reede began her career in community health in Boston, working with incarcerated youth and children in public schools.
 Throughout her career, she has worked on various efforts to educate teachers and students about health issues.
 She has also been on several advisory councils for the National Institutes of Health.

-While a student and fellow at Harvard, where she moved in 1989, Reede co-founded its Biomedical Sciences Career Program, which disseminates information about careers to young students of color, and connects them with mentors.
-In 2001, she was appointed to the new position of dean for diversity and community partnership at Harvard, the first African-American woman dean at Harvard Medical School.
-She also founded a physician fellowship program for postgraduate education in working with minority and disadvantaged patients.
-Her other programs at Harvard aim to bring more women and people of color into biomedical careers.
-In 1990 she initiated the Minority Faculty Development Program at Harvard Medical School, which supports the career development of minority faculty.
-Since 1990, the share of full-time minority HMS faculty, including black, Hispanic, Native American, Asian, and Pacific Islanders, has risen from 10 percent to nearly 25 percent, including more than 700 underrepresented minority faculty.
-She has also initiated three leadership fellowship programs in health policy.
+In 2001, she was appointed to the new position of dean for diversity and community partnership at Harvard, the first African-American woman dean at Harvard Medical School within the Office of Diversity, Inclusion, and Community Partnership (DICP).
+She also founded a physician fellowship program for postgraduate education in working with patients.
+DICP programs at Harvard work collaboratively with others to increase opportunities for individuals to pursue biomedical careers.
+In 1990, she initiated the Minority Faculty Development Program at Harvard Medical School, which supported the career development of minority faculty.
+She has initiated three leadership fellowship programs in health policy.
 Alums of these programs formed a 501(c)(3) alumni association, The Reede Scholars, which is focused on improving human health and wellbeing and to transform health policy through education, research, policy and practice.
-She has also created research fellowships for Harvard Medical School faculty and for minority postdoctoral researchers.
+She has also created research fellowships for Harvard Medical School faculty and postdoctoral researchers.